-If a child is not able to attend because they are following specialist medical or public health advice the parent will not be penalised.
+If your child is not able to attend because they are following specialist medical or public health advice you will not be penalised.

 The government has asked local authorities to develop a plan to manage any local rise in numbers infected.
-Suffolk have developed a local outbreak plan for a second wave - page 29 gives an overview of schools an settings.
+Suffolk have developed a local outbreak plan for further waves - page 29 gives an overview of schools and settings.

 Nurseries, childminders, schools and collegeswill contact their local health protection team if they: